The ease with which you can start up and run your own business is one of the main benefits of becoming self-employed.

 If you employ another person, even if it is only an occasional part-timer, you are legally required to take out employers liability insurance.

-You will need cover of at least £5 million and you must display your certificate of insurance where employees can easily read it.
+You need at least £5 million of cover (which is standard) and you must display your certificate of insurance where employees can easily read it.
 You can expect a very heavy fine for failing to have a policy in place.

 Most small businesses take out public liability insurance, especially if customers visit you on your premises or if you do work on their property.
 It will protect you if a third party injures themselves, or damage is caused to property because of your business activities.

-If you provide any type of professional service or advice to clients, you should also consider getting yourself insured for professional indemnity.
-It will cover you if a client sues you because they are unhappy with work you have done, or advice you have given.
+If you provide any type of professional service or advice to clients, you should also consider taking out a professional indemnity policy.
+It will cover you if a client sues you because they are unhappy with the work you have done, or advice you have given.

 ByteStart’s complete guide to sole trader insurance will give you more help to work out what other insurance policies you might want to consider.